5 min read · The beginner explainer · Last updated 14 May 2026

 Three different shapes.
 Same idea: someone taught Claude the workflow once, and now they reap the benefit every single time.

-This compounding is exactly what we walk attendees through at our Claude Code workshops in Auckland and Sydney.
+This compounding is exactly what we walk you through at our Claude Code workshops in Auckland and Sydney.
 Most operators arrive having built zero skills and leave with three working ones, all chained.

 The skills we actually run at Waboom AI

 The three examples above are made-up to be relatable.
-Here is what is actually in production for us, because nothing teaches better than a real example.
+Here is what we actually run at Waboom, because nothing teaches you better than a real one.

 The landing-page generator

-One skill at Waboom has generated 25+ landing pages for different industries.
-The skill knows our copy structure, our voice markers, our brand colours, and the trust signals we use.
+One skill at Waboom has spat out 25+ landing pages for different industries.
+You ask, it builds.
+It knows our copy structure, our voice markers, our brand colours, and the trust signals we always include.

-One ask.
-One landing page in our exact format.
+You ask once and get the page back in our exact format.
 We wrote up the workflow in detail here.

 The SEO checker